mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 **Choice of Audio Processing Technique**:
 -----

 There are two general approaches to audio programming in Android, either to use built-in (Android-SDK) or use (Android-NDK) approach.
-If you want to stay in the SDK in java, then you'ld simply try [AudioRecord](https://developer.android.com/reference/android/media/AudioRecord) & [AudioTrack](https://developer.android.com/reference/android/media/AudioTrack).
+If you want to stay in the SDK in java, then you should simply try [AudioRecord](https://developer.android.com/reference/android/media/AudioRecord) & [AudioTrack](https://developer.android.com/reference/android/media/AudioTrack).

 1. The downside of first approach is that your *audio processing* also remains in java code, which could potentially be slower than compiled C-Code.
 The audio latency, without processing, is practically the same though.